Common Name(s): Panga Panga

 Grain/Texture: Has a straight grain and a coarse texture.
 Panga Panga also has very large pores that can present a challenge to fill if a perfectly smooth/leveled finish is desired.

-Endgrain: Diffuse-porous; large pores in no specific arrangement; solitary and radial multiples of 2-3; brown or yellow deposits occasionally present; growth rings distinct; rays not visible without lens; parenchyma aliform to confluent, with wide bands of parenchyma (seemingly marginal) typically as thick as the pores.
+Endgrain: Diffuse-porous; large to very large pores in no specific arrangement, very few; solitary and radial multiples of 2-3; brown or yellow deposits occasionally present; medium rays not visible without lens, normal spacing; parenchyma winged, confluent, and banded (bands typically as wide as the pores).

 Rot Resistance: Very durable, and resistant to termite attack.